 A low level of parathyroid hormone (hypoparathyroidism Hypoparathyroidism Hypoparathyroidism is a deficiency of parathyroid hormone (PTH) often caused by an autoimmune disorder, treatment-related damage to the parathyroid glands, or removal of the glands during surgery... read more ), as can occur when the parathyroid glands are damaged during thyroid gland surgery

 Lack of response to a normal level of parathyroid hormone (pseudohypoparathyroidism)

 A low level of magnesium (hypomagnesemia Hypomagnesemia (Low Level of Magnesium in the Blood) In hypomagnesemia, the level of magnesium in blood is too low.
 (See also Overview of Electrolytes and Overview of Magnesium's Role in the Body.)
 Magnesium is one of the body's electrolytes,... read more ), which reduces the activity of parathyroid hormone

 Vitamin D deficiency Vitamin D Deficiency Vitamin D deficiency is most commonly caused by a lack of exposure to sunlight.
 Some disorders can also cause the deficiency.
 The most common cause is lack of exposure to sunlight, usually when... read more (due to inadequate consumption or inadequate exposure to sunlight)

 Kidney dysfunction, which results in more calcium excreted in urine and makes the kidneys less able to activate vitamin D

 Disorders that decrease calcium absorption

-Certain drugs, including rifampin (an antibiotic), antiseizure drugs (such as phenytoin and phenobarbital), bisphosphonates (such as alendronate, ibandronate, risedronate, and zoledronic acid), calcitonin, chloroquine, corticosteroids, and plicamycin
+Certain medications, including rifampin (an antibiotic), antiseizure medications (such as phenytoin and phenobarbital), bisphosphonates (such as alendronate, ibandronate, risedronate, and zoledronic acid), calcitonin, chloroquine, corticosteroids, and plicamycin